 BMC Publications, 2016

-On July 1, 1946, millions of people around the world waited anxiously by their radios for the results of the first test.
+On 1 July 1946, millions of people around the world waited anxiously by their radios for the results of the first postwar atomic bomb test at Bikini, code name Operation CROSSROADS.
 No one knew what to expect.

 “Operation Crossroads is an account full of old photographs, personal mementos, statistics, copies of routine schedules, ship’s orders, logs, newspaper articles, other eyewitness accounts, and writings from experts in the field….This book preserves the legacy of those who participated in this operation.
 In the post-World War II era, this event and its lessons should be remembered, and warnings heeded.”